sthomen/duck_grid/README.md

 # Duck Grid

-I am a very stubborn person and I do not like bootstrap.
+I am a very stubborn person and I do not like backdrop.

-This module provides a simple backdrop library with an easy-to-use grid system that is based on inline-block.
+This [backdrop](https://backdropcms.org) module provides a simple backdrop library with an easy-to-use grid system that is based on inline-block.

 The advantage to this approach it does not require a huge library and it also does not need a wrapping element (.row).